RomainJolidon/vorp_inventory/README.md

 ## Features
 * Unique weapons in order not to duplicate them.
 * Each weapon has its own ammo and can have diferent type of ammo.
-* Each weapon has its own modifications. (:warning: Not implemented yet)
+* Each weapon has its own modifications.
 * When dropping or giving a weapon you give it with all the modifications and ammo.
 * It also has usable items.
 * KLS.